Lee-moran/Planet_Earth/README.md

 This site is a blog style news site, aimed to let users keep up with the fast changing world problems In this project, ive built a Full-Stack site based on business logic used to control a centrally-owned dataset.
 Set up an authentication mechanism and provide role-based access to the site's data or other activities based on the dataset.

-Main Technologies
+### Main Technologies
-HTML, CSS, JavaScript, Python+Django
+- HTML, CSS, JavaScript, Python+Django
-Relational database (recommending MySQL or Postgres)
+- Relational database (recommending MySQL or Postgres)

-## Site owner main objectives
+### Site owner main objectives
 - to inform users about whats happening to the planet
 - to educate users about the Planet, what can they do to help
 - to increase users interests and curiosity on the affects harming the planet
 - to provide a platform for users to share posts, comments and interact with each other
 - to create a community with people that has common interests in saving the planet

-features to include:
+### Features to include:
-Posts can be up/downvoted
+- Posts can be up/downvoted
-Comments can be left on a post
+- Comments can be left on a post
-Time/Date of posting
+- Time/Date of posting
-Topic groupings/categories
+- Topic groupings/categories

-## Site user main objectives
+### Site user main objectives
 - to keep up with planet news
 - to meet other like mined people
 - to interact and discuss with others on specific topics